 Della and Rocket Raccoon, after the reveal that she has a mechanical leg.
 "I'm gonna get that leg!"

 Draco in Leather Pants: While Gladstone isn't a villain per se, a lot of fanfics will downplay his selfishness and self-serving nature to go along with a common fanon theory that the reason the boys love their "uncle" Gladstone so much is because he helped Donald take care of them.
 However this is never used to make anyone into Ron the Death Eater, thankfully.
+Plus he does have a few unselfish moments in the comics here and there, so it's not entirely unjustified.

 The reveal that this show would be exploring the triplets' parents, namely their mother Della Duck, has got the theories flying in just the first episode.
 Given that the kids live with Donald, him being so safety obsessed, and him and Scrooge apparently having a falling out has many suspect one of Scrooge's adventures didn't end so well, with dialogue implying it was something to do with an artifact called the Spear Of Selene.
 And even that's not the real secret as it's later revealed that the Spear is something else entirely!